bberkay/chess/README.md

 </table>

 <h3>Testing</h3>
-<p>Chess Platform is tested with <a href = "https://vitest.dev/">Vitest</a>.
+<p>Chess Platform is tested with <i>Vitest</i>.
 Tests consist mostly of engine tests like move calculation, move validation, checkmate, stalemate, etc. Also, there are some tests for converting operations like fen notation to <a href = "https://github.com/bberkay/chess-platform/blob/main/src/Chess/Types/index.ts#L78">json notation</a>.
 You can run all the tests with the following command.</p>
 <code>npm run test</code>
 <h3>Future Plans</h3>
-<p>My first plan is to switch from Node.js to <a href = "https://bun.sh/">Bun</a>.
+<p>My first plan is to switch from Node.js to <i>Bun</i>.
 Multiplayer support, which will be controlled by ChessPlatform, is also one of my main goals.
 Along with multiplayer support, options such as proposing a takeback, offering a draw, resigning from a match, and viewing possibility of previous moves from the notation table will need to be developed.
 I also have some smaller plans on my list, such as <a href = "https://en.wikipedia.org/wiki/Portable_Game_Notation">PGN</a> support in chess and table marking in the chessboard.</p>
 <hr>
 <h5 align="center"><a href="mailto:berkaykayaforbusiness@outlook.com">berkaykayaforbusiness@outlook.com</a></h5>